 his book feels like a rush job.
-I bet Preston was writing and research and book on smallpox, when the
+I bet Preston was writing and researching a book on smallpox, when the

 anthrax poisonings occurred right after 9/11 – his editors probably thought big money could be made if they could get out a book while the